 Favara | Cooking Class

 Journey to Favara, a Sicilian settlement that dates back several millennia, to sample its famed culinary delights.
 Stop at a local pasticceria to try a sweet “pasta di Elena” and learn the Sicilian way to stuff a cannoli shell.
-Afterward, head to the local almond museum, home to a collection of over 200 varieties of the popular nut.
-Learn about local almond production and enjoy a tasting of fresh almond milk.
 Next, attend a cooking class that includes a series of appetizers such as caponata, arancini or another local dish of your choosing.
+Also learn about local almond production and enjoy a tasting of fresh almond milk.
 Then, enjoy the delicacies you helped create for lunch, along with a selection of local wines.
 Continue to the nearby Valley of the Temples, the jewel of southwestern Sicily.
 The impressive remains of five Doric temples comprise this richly-preserved fifth-century BC site, resplendent with 1,000-year-old olive trees and diverse Mediterranean flora.
 Visit the 2,000-year-old Temple of Concord, one of the best preserved Greek temples in the world.

 Syracuse | Masterful Mosaics